cohenlabUNC/clpipe/docs/bids_convert.rst

 		"ConversionConfig": "...<clpipe_project>/heuristic.py",
 		"DICOMFormatString": "{subject}",

-And when running convert2bids, include the `-heudiconv` flag:
+If running convert2bids on a clpipe version that is older than 1.9.1, include the `-heudiconv` flag:

 .. code-block:: console